JamJar00/and-challenge-13-minesweeper/README.md

 # Minesweeper
-The `minesweeper(grid)` function can be called to solve the minesweeper board given the location of mines.
+The `minesweeper(grid)` function in `solver.rs` can be called to solve the minesweeper board given the location of mines.
 An `X` denotes a mine, a `-` denotes no mine.
 The board must be square and should be fed in as a continuous stream left to right, then down the page rather than as a multidimensional collection.

 Unit tests can be run using cargo.
 If you're not a rust user, then the following commands will run the unit tests:
 ```